 Available Dosage Forms:

 Therapeutic Class: Antiasthma, Anti-Inflammatory/Bronchodilator Combination

 Pharmacologic Class: Formoterol

-Mometasone and formoterol is a combination of two medicines that are used to help control the symptoms of asthma and improve lung function.
+Mometasone and formoterol is a combination of two medicines that are used to treat asthma and improve lung function.
 It is used when a patient's asthma has not been controlled sufficiently on other asthma medicines, or when a patient's condition is so severe that more than one medicine is needed every day.
 This medicine will not relieve an asthma attack that has already started.

 This medicine is available only with your doctor's prescription.

 Before using Dulera

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.